 ARTH 102 Understanding Art 1400 to Now 3 Credit Hours

 Full Course Title: Understanding Western Art from the Renaissance to Now- This course traces the development of European and American art from the revival of classical humanism in the Italian Renaissance toward the rise of consumer culture during the twentieth century.
 Students explore key works of Western art from Michelangelo to Andy Warhol.
 Students are introduced to the key terms, concepts, and analytical skills that allow us to think critically about the cultural importance of art from 1400 to the present.

 ARTH 103 Arts of Asia 3 Credit Hours

-An introduction to the visual arts of three Asian civilizations: India, China, and Japan.
+This course is an introduction to the visual arts of three Asian civilizations: India, China, and Japan.
 Since this is a survey, the focus will be placed on major monuments that are characteristic of these artistic traditions.
-In order to better understand the works of art, the cultural milieu including religion, philosophy, and parallel arts will be considered.
-(YR).
+To better understand the works of art, the cultural milieu including religion, philosophy, and parallel arts will be considered.
+(F, W).

 ARTH 104 Arts of the Middle East 3 Credit Hours